Jono Naylor: Political career

 He declined to resign as long as his election as an MP was not guaranteed, with final results of the election being published on 4 October.
 This caused some protest, as he was meanwhile drawing two salaries.
 The delay in decision making also meant that a by-election for mayor could not be held before year's end, and would thus be held during February, with campaigning falling into the main holiday period; Lees-Galloway suggested that Naylor should meanwhile donate one of his salaries.
 When the final results did come out, Naylor's election was confirmed, but he was now the lowest-ranked National MP, with Maureen Pugh in 52nd place having lost her place in Parliament.
 Naylor announced that his resignation as mayor is to follow shortly.
 Grant Smith was elected in his place in February 2015.

 He announced in late 2016 that he would not seek re-election at the 2017 general election.

+In 2018 he returned to local government, being elected to the Horizons Regional Council at a by-election.
+He was re-elected to the council in 2019, 2022, and 2025.